NivaldoFarias/cms-poc/server/README.md

 # Running the Server

-With the respective pre-requisites installed and the repository cloned or downloaded _(see [Installation and Usage](https://github.com/NivaldoFarias/customer-management#installation-and-usage))_, run the commands that corresponds to your case:
+With the respective pre-requisites installed and the repository cloned or downloaded _(see [Installation and Usage](https://github.com/NivaldoFarias/customer-management#installation-and-usage))_, populate your local `.env` or `.env.dev` file with the variables specified in the `.env.example` file, and run the commands below.

 ## Locally
 ###### Pre-requisites: Node.js `^18.12.0`, Git `^2.33.0`

 ```bash
 # Install dependencies